craftykate/color-picker/README.md

 ## To do

-~~I'm contemplating add a feature where you can save a color combination.
+* ~~I'm contemplating add a feature where you can save a color combination.
 But this was not bad for one day's work!~~
+* Clear just one saved color at a time